 Restaurants are encouraged to serve water only upon customer request.

 We need to know the exact address, the nature of the problem, and what time it occurs.
-A representative of the City must witness the violation.
-There are many ways you can report violations.
+A representative of the City must witness the water waste.
+There are many ways you can report issues.
 You can call the Water Resources Division at 720-977-6600 or email firstname.lastname@example.org to report the problem.
 You can also fill out a service request on Thornton Connected.
 If you have access to a camera, pictures are a great way to document and help us locate the issue.

 Want to report issues using our Thornton Connected iPhone and Android application?
 The app can be downloaded free.
 The process is quick and easy.
 When a resident spots a problem, or needs an issue resolved, they simply open the app, select an issue, take a picture if applicable, and tap submit .
 If a photo is submitted, the app uses GPS to detect the exact location of the reported problem, and then include the location with the service request.
 The request will then go directly to the City staff member who is most qualified to address it.
 You can use this app for water waste or any other issue you would like to report to City staff.